 The DuoBody platform is our innovative proprietary platform for the creation and development of bispecific antibodies.
 Bispecific antibodies bind to two different epitopes (or "docking" sites) either on the same, or on different targets (also known as dual-targeting).
 We believe that dual-targeting may improve binding specificity and enhance therapeutic efficacy or bring two different cells together (for example engaging a T-cell to kill a tumor cell).
 Bispecific antibodies generated with our DuoBody platform can be used for the development of potential therapeutics for cancer, hemophilia and autoimmune, infectious, cardiovascular and central nervous system diseases.
 DuoBody molecules are designed to combine the benefits of bispecificity with the strengths of conventional antibodies, which may allow DuoBody molecules to be administered and dosed in the same way as other antibody therapeutics.
 Based on a proof-of-concept study, we believe that our DuoBody platform generates bispecific antibodies via a versatile and broadly applicable process which has the potential to be easily performed at high throughput, at standard bench, as well as on a commercial manufacturing scale.
 We use the DuoBody platform to create our own bispecific antibody programs and we actively seek partners interested in developing antibody therapeutics using our DuoBody technology.
 We currently have four commercial partners for the DuoBody technology, Janssen, BioNTech, Novo Nordisk and Gilead Sciences.
-See "-Product and Technology Collaborations -Collaborations and Other Agreements for our Partnered Products" for more information about our current licenses and collaborations.
+See "-Product and Technology Collaborations-Collaborations and Other Agreements for our Partnered Products" for more information about our current licenses and collaborations.

-DuoBody-CD3xCD20 is our first proprietary bispecific antibody created with DuoBody technology to reach clinical development.
-A Phase I/II study of DuoBody-CD3xCD20 for the treatment of B-cell malignancies is ongoing.
-See "-Our Products and Product Candidates-DuoBody-CD3xCD20 (GEN3013)" above for more information about DuoBody-CD3xCD20.
-In addition, we anticipate submitting INDs and/or CTAs in 2019 for two proprietary product candidates developed through our DuoBody collaboration with BioNTech, DuoBody-CD40x4-1BB and DuoBody-PD-L1x4-1BB.
-See "-Our Products and Product Candidates-Proprietary Pre-Clinical Pipeline" for more information about these product candidates and "-Product and Technology Collaborations-Collaborations for our Proprietary Product Candidates-BioNTech DuoBody Collaboration" for more information about our collaboration with BioNTech.
+DuoBody-CD3xCD20 and DuoBody-PD-L1x4-1BB are our first proprietary bispecific antibodies created with DuoBody technology to reach clinical development.
+A Phase I/II study of DuoBody-CD3xCD20 for the treatment of B-cell malignancies is ongoing and we are currently recruiting patients for a Phase I/II study of DuoBody-PD-L1x4-1BB for the treatment of malignant solid tumors.
+DuoBody-PD-L1x4-1BB is being developed through our DuoBody collaboration with BioNTech.
+See "-Our Products and Product Candidates-DuoBody-CD3xCD20 (GEN3013)" and "-Our Products and Product Candidates-DuoBody-PD-L1x4-1BB (GEN1046)" above for more information about these product candidates.
+In addition, in 2019 we submitted a CTA for DuoBody-CD40x4-1BB, which is also being developed through our DuoBody collaboration with BioNTech.
+See "-Our Products and Product Candidates-Proprietary Pre-Clinical Pipeline" for more information about DuoBody-CD40x4-1BB and "-Product and Technology Collaborations-Collaborations for our Proprietary Product Candidates-BioNTech DuoBody Collaboration" for more information about our collaboration with BioNTech.
 In addition, Janssen has progressed a number of product candidates into clinical development through our DuoBody partnership.
 See "-Our Products and Product Candidates-Collaborations and Other Agreements for our Partnered Product Candidates-Janssen DuoBody Collaboration" for more information about our DuoBody collaboration with Janssen.